 The move away from household registration to Individual Electoral Registration (IER) in 2014 was a huge change to the way we do elections.
 Now we need to take the next step.
-Individual Electoral Registration helps the accuracy of the register and to counter fraud.
+Individual Electoral Registration helps the accuracy of the register.
 But with many people dropping off the register as a result, we need solutions to do IER in the right way.

 The Missing Millions

 Moving house is a big deal and registering to vote can often be a low priority.
-Whereas under household registration, one resident could sign everyone up to vote, under IER everyone has to register individually.
 Many people may only realise they didn’t get around to registering at election time, when it is already too late.

 Why does it matter?
 Unrepresentative electoral registers will lead to unrepresentative constituencies.
-Under the current proposals urban and socially deprived areas where registration is low are likely to have fewer MPs per person than the affluent areas where registration is high.
-This means that areas where people are more likely to go to their MP for help with housing, debt or immigration could end up with less representation.
+Urban and socially deprived areas where registration rates are low are likely to have fewer MPs per person than affluent areas where registration is high.

 A registration revolution